Written by: Angeline Antonakos Boswell, KGHP Researcher

 The employment situation for new Greek immigrants was rough.
 As Chimbos describes in his book about the Greek immigrant experience in Canada, in the 1950s and early 1960s, many Greek immigrants “entered unskilled or semiskilled occupations in Canadian factories.
 Although their salary was more satisfactory than that of the average worker in Greece, many factories were still paying low wages relative to Canadian standards of living”.
 (Chimbos 1980, 61).

-John bought the LaSalle Hotel in the 1960s, where the LaSalle Mews is today at 303 Bagot St. The hotel had 40 rooms.
-They rented out the rooms for 7 CAD/night.
+John, George, and Peter bought the LaSalle Motel in the 1960s, where the Travelodge Motel is today at 2360 Princess St. The hotel had 40 rooms.
+They rented out the rooms for $7 CAD/night.
 In 1974 John and his brother renovated the hotel.
 They were working many, many hours: 12-15 hours a day, 7 days a week.
-This LaSalle Hotel was where the general assembly for the Greek Community was held in 1961, during which they decided to make an official community charter and purchase the church.
+The Travelodge Motel is still a very successful business to this day, home to the acclaimed Cavelier Dining Room.

 Ted Brousalis, the late husband of Maria Karis Brousalis, moved to Kingston and worked for the Karkoulis family.
 The Karkoulises and Ted knew each other, as they were friends in their hometown in Greece.
 This can be considered an example of chain migration, and an example of occupational specialization, since Ted began working as a dishwasher in the Karkoulis’s restaurant.
 Eventually, he entered the restaurant business himself.